 - Casio Exilim FR100 – this was my outdoor waterproof camera that I brought along for anything from canyoning to snorkelling, or even just went it started to rain.
 I really liked it but was sad to accidentally get water in it after the Galapagos.
 Thankfully it’s fixed now!

 - Surface Pro 3 – I needed to do some writing work and blogging on the go, so I brought along my Surface Pro 3 because it is lighter than the Macbook I normally use and it’s touch screen.
 This hybrid tablet-laptop is little pricey so the fear of losing it was pretty high.
-I think I disguised it pretty well in my laptop case which looks like an airmail envelope though!
+I think I disguised it pretty well in my laptop case which looks like an airmail envelope [affiliate link] though!

 - Buffalo External HDD – I use this to back up essential documents and photos, and also because I needed a lot of my archives for freelance writing and blogging on the go, and I didn’t want to clog up my computer too much.
 I recommend the one with built in USB because the other Buffalo I had just shorted itself out one day and refused to work